apache/opendal/core/src/docs/rfcs/0191_async_streaming_io.md

 }
 ```

 This API design addressed all concerns but made it hard for users to use.
-Primarily, we can't support `futures::AsyncRead` and `tokio::AsyncRead` simultaneously.
+Primarily, we can't support `futures_util::AsyncRead` and `tokio::AsyncRead` simultaneously.

 For example, we can't accept a `Box::new(Vec::new())`, user can't get this vec from OpenDAL.